What Is Degrowth? How It Will Easily Change The World For The Better

 Ideally, Degrowth economies would conserve resources as they are primarily run on renewable energy systems.

-Degrowth recognizes a large part of resources used by society is dependent on the abuse of the limited ecosystem.
+Degrowth recognizes that a large part of the resources used by society is dependent on the abuse of the limited ecosystem.
 Heavily relying on non-renewable resources will jeopardize the long-term survival of our society.

-That sad truth is an ever-growing driving force that compels people to demand solutions like the Degrowth Movement.
+That sad truth is an ever-growing driving force that compels people to demand solutions, such as the Degrowth Movement.

-The simple fact is we can easily do better if we decided to.
-We just need to stop trying to have our cake and eat it too.
+The simple fact is, we can easily do better if we decide to.
+We need to stop trying to have our cake and eat it too.

-Unfortunately, technological advancement and efficiency improvement tend to be reinvested into more consumption and growth.
+Unfortunately, technological advancements and efficiency improvements tend to be reinvested in more consumption and growth.
 Remember Capital Accumulation?

 This basic concept of capitalism is what is causing the economic and environmental problems the world is experiencing.